Leadership Team

 Healing Ribbons is a grassroots organization staffed by a dedicated group of volunteers, utilizing the Native American circle leadership model.

-Meet our Board of Directors and Founders:
+Meet our Leadership Team and Founders:

 Executive Director